How do you feel about success in your life right now?

 Conformity is obedience to the norm, acquiescence to the crowd, submission to convention, and resignation from your life force.

 You were not born into this life to be the same as everyone else.
 Think about it.
 What if everything in life was the same?
 It would be dull and uninteresting.
-Likewise, when you chose conformity, you choose dullness, a life with no flavor.
+Likewise, when you choose conformity, you choose dullness, a life with no flavor.

 This doesn’t mean you have to be outlandish or outspoken.
 It just means that you should be you.
 Look within for guidance, not without.
 Just be authentic and not a facsimile of what someone else thinks you should be.